 Whatever your objectives were at the beginning, you should start achieving them in the activation phase.

-These stages take a different amount of time for every organization we work with.
+These best practices for launching new comms software take a different amount of time for every organization we work with.
 One company might be in the Grow Phase for six months, others cruise through it in weeks.
 But it’s okay if your Grow phase takes longer than that, because the reality is all of these phases are truly ongoing as you introduce new audiences over time.

 For example, one of our clients in the automotive industry had great success using the Grow, Engage, Activate stages to assess the ROI of theEMPLOYEEapp.